 Super Lawyers Magazine has named three of our attorneys to the Super Lawyers and Rising Stars lists in 2022.

 See how our case results have helped clients rebuild their lives.

 Fortunately, Ohio’s Bureau of Workers’ Compensation (BWC) offers certain protections if you sustained an injury or illness at work, regardless of fault.
 And while filing a workers’ compensation claim is a viable and practical option, it may not cover all a work accident cost you or provide compensation if a third party’s negligence caused your work injury.

-If you’ve been injured in the workplace, our Canton work injury attorneys at KNR have the knowledge and understanding you need to navigate the legal process of filing for worker’s compensation or pursuing other legal remuneration from your employer while also helping you recover from painful personal injury.
-Our experienced team of Canton work injury lawyers advocates for work injury patients in a variety of circumstances through both short-term and long-term care.
-Call us today at (330) 488-1234 or use our online contact form.
+If you’ve been injured at work, our Canton work injury attorneys at KNR have the knowledge and understanding you need to navigate the legal process.
+Our team of Canton lawyers advocates for work injury victims and know what it tkes to maximize compensation.
+Call KNR today at (330) 488-1234 or use our online form for a free consultation.

-Workplace injuries can not only cause serious physical damage but also psychological side effects and may be severe enough to cause permanent or long-lasting damage.
+Workplace injuries can cause serious physical damage and psychological side effects and may be severe enough to cause permanent or long-lasting damage.